Intermediate disorder limits for multi-layer semi-discrete directed polymers: Introduction

 \subsection{Applications of Theorem \ref{thm:main_thm}}

 We connect the notation from Definition \ref{def:semi_discrete_parition} to other work in the literature and present some applications of Theorem \ref{thm:main_thm} in the corollaries below.
-Many of these corollaries were conjectured in Section 2.3.3 and 2.3.4 of \cite{CorHam15}.
+Many of these corollaries were conjectured in Sections 2.3.3 and 2.3.4 of \cite{CorHam15}.
+(Note that the numbering of equations in \cite{CorHam15} refers to the published version and may differ from the latest arXiv version of that paper.)

 \begin{defn}[Following Definitions 3.1 and 3.5 of \cite{CorHam15}] For each $M > 0, t >0$ define